 - Exit Strategies

-Wade invests in startups through Eagle Venture Fund, a global venture capital fund with offices in the U.S. and Europe that he co-founded and serves as a general parter; he invests in public equities through Alpha Alta Capital Management, a quantamental large-cap hedge fund that he co-founded and serves as the CEO; he invests in multifamily real estate via WayMaker Funds, a value-add asset management fund that he co-founded and serves as a general partner; and he invests in direct private equity acquisitions of B2B services firms via syndicated investments through special purpose vehicles.
+Wade invests across multiple asset classes through Boldmore Growth Partners, his family office, and through three funds he co-founded: 1) in startups through Eagle Venture Fund, a global venture capital fund with offices in the U.S. and Europe; 2) in public equities through Alpha Alta Capital Management, a quantamental large-cap hedge fund; and 3) in multifamily real estate via WayMaker Funds, a value-add asset management fund.

 Wade’s advisory skills were honed while at the Boston Consulting Group, one of the world’s leading strategy consulting firms where he consulted with clients on strategy, growth, and transformation.
 One of his most notable achievements was helping set the stage for the transformation of travel distribution by delivering the foundational strategy for the largest Internet-based travel agency and the strategy for the first ticketless airline process for the largest U.S. airline.